vk3xxx/P-Post/TROUBLESHOOTING.md

 - Verify bot permissions
 - Ensure video format is supported (MP4 recommended)

+## Common Image Posting Issues

+### 1. Missing Telegram Credentials

+**Problem**: "Node does not have any credentials set" error **Solution**:
+1. In the SendPhoto node, click on "Credential to connect with"
+2. Select "Create New" → "Telegram Account"
+3. Enter your bot token (get from @BotFather)
+4. Test the connection
+5. Save the credential

+### 2. Empty Photo Field

+**Problem**: Photo field is empty in SendPhoto node **Solution**:
+1. Verify the Photo field contains: `={{$json.media_url}}`
+2. Check that the field is not accidentally cleared
+3. Ensure the expression syntax is correct (no extra spaces)
+4. Re-import the workflow if the field got corrupted

+### 3. Photo Field Shows "undefined"

+**Problem**: Photo field resolves to "undefined" **Solution**:
+1. Check that ExtractMedia node is properly extracting media_url
+2. Verify the data flow through all nodes
+3. Test with a single image post first
+4. Check n8n execution logs for data transformation issues

 ## Critical Fix Applied

 The original workflow had a connection error in the CombineMedia node.
 The connections were: